 “Karen The Lightbearer: Faith VS Doubt”

 The Natives of Doubt lived in a big mountain that was far away from civilization.
 Their height ranged to about seven feet and they were strong and masculine.
 The look of them brought terror to those who saw them for they wore armor, and had weapons that they were very skillful at using.
 When they invaded a place no one was spared who were caught by them.
 If they found a use for their prisoner they would make him their slave until he died.
 If he was unable to serve them they would kill him right on the spot.
 Their hearts knew no pity.
 No entreaties for mercy could soften them, for they were hard as a rock.
 These fearless warriors were also worshipers.
 They worshiped idols and pledged their allegiance to them.
 When they wanted some fun they played games that were like the ones that were played in the coliseum at Rome centuries ago.
 Even though playing them meant one of them would get hurt or die they didn’t care, for the thrill of the games were worth more to them then their lives.
-And whoever won the games became the new chief of the tribe.
+And those who won the games got rewards of praise and recognition.
+On occasion special games would be held to select a different chief for the tribe.